kaspermunch/PopulationGenomicsCourse/Cluster/README.md

 ----

-TODO: Make separate conda environments for each exercise. (pg-calling, pg-fstatsistics, pg-recombination, pg-structure, pg-demography, pg-selection, pg-archaic, pg-gwas, pg-heritability)
+TODO: Make separate conda environments for each exercise (with pg-relate, pg-gwas used in more then one exercise). (pg-calling, pg-fstatsistics, pg-recombination, pg-structure, pg-demography, pg-relate, pg-archaic, pg-gwas, pg-heritability)

 -----